 It means probably means a person enjoys walking and staying out at night. 😉

-The specifics are just fine details that fuel a multi-billion dollar industry .
+The specifics are just fine details that fuel a multi-billion dollar industry.

-- Walking all day?
+- Are you walking all day?

-- Going to the obscure fishing spot?
+- Are you going to the obscure fishing spot?

 The results speak more than the tools themselves.